How to Dominate your Next Draft

 Feel free to download a news app you like and keep programming your technology to bring you updates!

-All-Star Player Tip: It’s a lot harder to get in trouble in class when you’re reading your news app, lol.
+All-Star Player Tip: It’s a lot harder to get in trouble for being on your phone in class when you’re reading your news app.
 Similarly, your parents might ease up on the “Get off your phone!” nagging if you talk to them about what’s happening in North Dakota or South Sudan.
 We are what we LIKE and we become who we FOLLOW.

 3) Draft Strong.
 Play Smart!

-Keep using the above habits to research the Trends Map, learn more, and adjust your lineups using the League Map:
+Keep using the above habits to research using the Trends Map, clicking to learn more, and adjusting your lineups via the League Map:

 Game On and Good Work!